 - Best VR-ready laptops in 2022

 - Best PS5 games in 2022: The best PlayStation 5 games out now

-Sony has yet to announce the official launch date and price for its upcoming PlayStation VR2, and we've yet to see how the headset will look.
-However, we did get a peak at what’s under the hood, which gives us a good indication of what gamers can expect.
+Sony has yet to announce the official launch date and price for its upcoming PlayStation VR2.
+However, we did get a peek at what’s under the hood and the actual headset itself, which gives us a good indication of what gamers can expect.
 In fact, we even got a glimpse of gameplay thanks to the announcement of PSVR2-exclusive Horizon Call of the Mountain.
 Will Sony’s next big VR venture be a worthy successor?
 Let’s break it down.

 PSVR vs. PSVR 2: Specs